depthbomb/tetra/README.md

 # tetra

-A shortlink generator/URL shortener for super.fish
+Monorepo for go.super.fish.
+Info about each package can be found in the corresponding README.

 ---

 ## Requirements

-- PHP 8.2+
-- Composer
-- Node.js 18+ and NPM (yarn recommended)
+- Node.js 20+ and NPM (yarn recommended)
-- PostgreSQL 15
+- PostgreSQL 15+

----

-> **Note**
-> Additional migrations won't be generated for database changes until the project goes live.